-This depends which optician you choose and which frames you decide to have.
+This depends on which optician you choose and which frames you decide to have.
 The HES3 voucher contributes towards the cost of the glasses.
-Most opticians stock a range of frames covered by the voucher value resulting in glasses that are free of charge.
+Most opticians stock a range of frames covered by the voucher value, which are free of charge.

 If you choose a designer or specialist type of frame or thinned lenses you may need to pay extra towards the cost of these glasses.
-Ask about this before deciding which optician you buy the glasses from, as costs can vary between providers.
+Ask about this before deciding which optician you buy the glasses from.
+Costs can vary between providers.